A Linear Algebra Approach to Linear Metatheory: Intuitionistic and Modal Instantiations

 An important class of skew semirings is those for which $0$ is the top element of the $\subres$-order and $+$ acts as a meet (minimum).
 While $\name$ instantiated this way admits full weakening and contraction, the usage annotations can still play a part via the $\excl{r}{}$ modality.
-We will see an example of such an instantiation in \autoref{sec:pd}.
+We will see an example of such an instantiation in \autoref{sec:pd} when we embed Pfenning and Davies' S4 modal $\lambda$-calculus.

 \begin{lemma} If \name{} is instantiated at a skew semiring such that $0$ is top and $+$ is meet (with respect to the subusaging order), then $\withTOne$ and $\tensorOne$ are interderivable, and $\withT A B$ and $\tensor A B$ are interderivable. \end{lemma} \begin{proof} By \autoref{lem:turnstile-derivation}, following derivations suffice.